21368 customer reviews

 Jasnières

 The Jasnières Appellation d'Origine Contrôlée (AOC), recognized by decree as early as 1937, is a Loire Valley appellation whose production area spans two municipalities in the Sarthe department: Lhomme and Ruillé-sur-Loir.
 The Jasnières vineyard covers an area of approximately 65 hectares, nestled within the Coteaux du Loir appellation, with which it forms the northernmost appellation in the Loire Valley.
 Developed by Cistercian monks in the Middle Ages, celebrated by Henry IV, and meticulously mapped under Louis XIV, the vineyard has experienced a resurgence in quality coupled with a profound revival of public interest since the 1970s.
-High-quality estates such as Domaine de Bellivière are no strangers to this region.
+High-quality estates such as the Domaine de Bellivière have played a key role in this resurgence.

-The Jasnières vineyard sits on a terroir of soft Turonian chalk, also known as tuffeau, which breaks down into flinty clay, creating steep, very stony soils that are difficult to work but where the vines find ideal conditions for flourishing.
+The Jasnières vineyard is situated on a terroir of soft Turonian chalk—also known as tuffeau—which has broken down into flint-rich clay, resulting in steep, very stony soils that are difficult to work but provide an ideal environment for the vines to thrive.
 Protected by the Bercé Forest to the north and benefiting from adjacent valleys and south-facing slopes, the vineyard enjoys a temperate Touraine climate, characterized by numerous microclimates.

 Jasnières wines are produced on 65 hectares.
 As a small-scale production, this type of wine is relatively rare in France.
 And for good reason: this type of vineyard is reserved for connoisseurs.
-To qualify for the “Jasnières” appellation, the grapes must be harvested at full ripeness and vinified according to ancestral and local traditions.
-Its south-facing orientation, situated on the steep slopes of the hillsides, allows the grapes to soak up the sun and develop intense flavor.
+To qualify for the “Jasnières” appellation, the grapes must be harvested at full ripeness and vinified according to time-honored local traditions.
+The vineyards’ south-facing exposure, situated on steep hillsides, allows the grapes to soak up the sun and develop intense flavor.
 Yet another of the many treasures of the Anjou Valley.

-Palate: On the palate, Jasnières wine offers a straightforward tasting experience.
+Palate: On the palate, the Jasnières wine offers a straightforward tasting experience.
 At first, you may be surprised by the wine’s firmness on the palate.
 Then, a pleasant sensation of freshness emerges.
-A balance is achieved between the roundness of the initial impression and the smooth finish.
-The finish echoes the fruit notes detected in the aroma.
+A balance is then achieved between the roundness of the initial impression and the smooth finish.
+The finish echoes the fruit notes detected on the nose.

 What should you pair with Jasnières wines?